prompt-template/prompt-template/packages/ai-sdk/README.md

 ### `ChatPromptTemplate.format`

-A method that formats the `ChatPromptTemplate` instances into OpenAI-compliant chat completion messages.
+A method that formats the `ChatPromptTemplate` instances into AI SDK-compliant chat completion messages.

 ```ts
 const messages = chatPromptTemplate.format({